Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 #### Create Agent with Bing Grounding

-To enable your agent to perform search through Bing search API, you use `BingGroundingTool` along with a connection.
+To enable your Agent to perform search through Bing search API, you use `BingGroundingTool` along with a connection.

 Here is an example: